Multi-Horizon Representations with Hierarchical Forward Models for Reinforcement Learning: Related Work

 Stacking several forward models on top of one another forms the levels of a hierarchical model.
 This type of model has been studied in the context of multiscale temporal inference~\citep{schmid-multirnn}, variational inference~\cite{h-multi}, and pixel-prediction objectives~\citep{vta,clockwork-vae}.
-Additionally, hierarchical models have been used for speech synthesis~\citep{chive}, learning graph embeddings~\citep{harp}, and decomposing MDPs~\citep{decomp-mdps}.
-Sequence prediction literature has explored the use of hierarchical models via manually-defined connections between levels~\citep{clockwork-vae,clockwork-rnn} and using levels with uniform time-step skipping~\citep{video-flow,hvrnn}.
+Additionally, hierarchical models have been used for speech synthesis~\citep{chive}, learning graph embeddings~\citep{harp}, decomposing MDPs~\citep{decomp-mdps}, modeling human cognition at various visual resolutions~\citep{neurobio-hpc}, and population-based multi-agent RL~\citep{human-3d}.
+Sequence prediction literature has explored the use of hierarchical models via manually-defined connections between levels~\citep{clockwork-rnn,clockwork-vae} and using levels with uniform time-step skipping~\citep{hvrnn,video-flow}.

 Unlike the aforementioned forward model approaches, HKSL combines a set of forward models that step in the latent space with independent step sizes without additional prediction objectives.
-Also, HKSL contains a connection between forward models that learns what to share by using the context from the entire rollout from higher levels and the current timestep of lower levels, which leads to faster learning.
+Also, HKSL uses a differentiable connection between forward models that learns what to share when by using the context from the entire rollout from higher levels and the current timestep of lower levels, which leads to faster learning.